zippyy/blog.techrelay.xyz/content/post/bitwarden-setup/index.md

 Updating is simple and can be done one of two ways:

-+ Running the workflow manually via Github Action
++ Running the workflow manually via Github Action.
-+ Making a commit to the main branch, forcing a Github Actions workflow to initiate
++ Making a commit to the main branch, forcing a Github Actions workflow to initiate.

 Either one of these will force the Github Actions workflow to run and update the app.

+# **Optional**

+In order to keep the free heroku instance awake all the time, The free instance sleeps after like 15-30 minutes of inactiviy and then wakes again when it receives traffic but this means that the page takes longer to load and/or syncing might have issues, So we can use a service like UptimeRobot or FreshPing or really any other free Pingdom alternative to send a ping every 10 minutes to as a keep-alive. (you can even use something like uptimekuma self hosted in docker.)

+* sing up for free monitor service.
+* point service at your heroku bitwarden URL and set the time to 10 minutes.
+* Enjoy your new bitwarden instance.

 <br>